namig41/FlightTracker/README.md

-Here's an example of a `README` for your FastAPI project with Celery, JWT, and Redis:

----

 # FastAPI Project with JWT Authentication, Redis, and Celery

 This project implements a FastAPI application with JWT-based authentication, Redis for caching, and Celery for background tasks.